-- Support legislation that mitigates the financial obstacles to retrofitting High-rise condominiums with fire sprinkler systems as required by NFPA 1 and NFPA 101. - Support legislation requiring the installation of fire sprinkler systems in all new construction and 50% or greater renovations to existing properties, including manufactured homes. - Support legislation that would require fire sprinklers in all health care facilities and churches as defined by state sales tax exemption statute. - Support legislation for appropriate funding for fire research facilities. - Support legislation or DSFM rule requiring local fire official oversight and approval in any new building construction, throughout all phases of the project from site plan review through building plan review, inspection during construction and final certificate of occupancy. - Support legislation that would mandate local school boards correct Fire Safety deficiencies as determined by the AHJ required inspections. - Support legislation that would require appointment of two to three members of the fire service as representatives on the Florida Building Commission. - Support legislation that would mandate home sprinkler systems for all new single-family homes. - Oppose legislation or rule that would weaken the High-rise fire sprinkler retrofit requirements within NFPA 1 and NFPA 101. - Oppose legislation or rule that would weaken the minimum radio signal strength requirements of the Florida Fire Prevention Code.
+- Support legislation that mitigates the financial obstacles to retrofitting High-rise condominiums with fire sprinkler systems as required by NFPA 1 and NFPA 101. - Support efforts to strengthen the integrity of the Florida Fire Prevention Code and Florida Building Code adoption processes and model code technical provisions. - Support legislation for appropriate funding for fire research facilities. - Support legislation or DSFM rule requiring local fire official oversight and approval in any new building construction, throughout all phases of the project from site plan review through building plan review, inspection during construction and final certificate of occupancy. - Support legislation that would mandate local school boards correct Fire Safety deficiencies as determined by the AHJ required inspections. - Support legislation that would require appointment of two to three members of the fire service as representatives on the Florida Building Commission. - Support legislation that would mandate home sprinkler systems for all new single-family homes. - Oppose legislation or rule that would weaken the High-rise fire sprinkler retrofit requirements within NFPA 1 and NFPA 101. - Oppose legislation or rule making that would reduce local home rule fire code authority to implement innovative solutions to fire prevention and life safety concerns.